Shepherd0619/JenkinsBuildUnity/README.md

 9. Create a new Assembly Definition and a script to download & apply updates before loading into main scene.
 (**Example scripts included!** )
+10. Set DisableCatalogUpdateOnStart to true which can be found in Addressable Settings since the script will take over the catalog update.
-10. Start Jenkins job and enjoy!
+11. Start Jenkins job and enjoy!
 For unity editor command line, please type like this:
 ```-nographics -batchmode -quit -executeMethod JenkinsBuild.BuildHotUpdateForWindows64```